IvanUkhov/blog/_posts/2019-07-08-conversion.md

 ---

-It can be not only extremely useful but also deeply satisfying to occasionally dust off one’s own math skills.
+It can be not only extremely useful but also deeply satisfying to occasionally dust off one’s math skills.
 In this article, we approach the classical problem of conversion rate optimization—which is frequently faced by companies operating online—and derive the expected utility of switching from variant A to variant B under some modeling assumptions.
 This information can subsequently be utilized in order to support the corresponding decision-making process.

-An R implementation of the math below can be found in the following repository:
+An R implementation of the math below and more can be found in the following
+repository:

 * [conversion-rate].